KhronosGroup/OpenXR-Tutorials/tutorial/setup.rst

 	.. literalinclude:: ../Chapter2.1_Android/app/src/main/cpp/CMakeLists.txt
 		:language: cmake

 	First, we set the minimum required cmake version, here we are using 3.22.1 and the project's name.
 Next, we need to add a static library called native_app_glue.
-The native_app_glue library is compiled from a single source file android_native_app_glue.c.
+The native_app_glue library is compiled from a single source file ``android_native_app_glue.c``.
 This interfaces between the Java Virtual Machine and our C++ code.
 Ultimately, it allows us to use the ``void android_main(struct android_app*)`` entry point.
 We also include that directory as we need access to the android_native_app_glue.h header file.
 Next, we need to set the ``CMAKE_SHARED_LINKER_FLAGS`` so that ``ANativeActivity_onCreate()`` is exported for the Java Virtual Machine to call.
 Next, we add our shared library openxrtutorialch2 that houses our code.
 Here, I have a relative path to our single C++ file.

 	Now, we import the openxr_loader library.
 We need to do this, because it's external to the NDK library, and won't be automatically picked up.
-We call ``set_target_properties()`` to specific the location of libopenxr_loader.so.
+We call ``set_target_properties()`` to specific the location of ``libopenxr_loader.so``.
 We also include the directory to the OpenXR headers.
 Next, we find the Vulkan library in the NDK and include the directory to the Android Vulkan headers.
 At this time, we also find the log library.
 Finally we link the android, native_app_glue, openxr_loader, vulkan and log libraries to our openxrtutorialch2 library.
-Our libopenxrtutorialch2.so will packageed inside our apk along with any shared libraries that we have linked.
+Our ``libopenxrtutorialch2.so`` will packageed inside our .apk along with any shared libraries that we have linked.

 	.. rubric:: AndroidManifest.xml